 An ‘Olla’ is an unglazed ceramic pot, usually terracotta that allows water to slowly permeate through its walls and out into the soil.

 They are usually placed in the garden in between a couple of plants so that more than pone plant can benefit from the moisture.
 You can use them on individual plants too, of course.

 How to use an Olla

-Just dig a hole where you want the pot to go and put it in.
-Fill it with water and put a lid on it.
+Just dig a hole where you want the pot to go and put the pot in the hole, backfilling the hole around the pot and compressing the soil a little.
+Fill the Olla with water and put a lid on it.
 That’s all.
 After a short time, your Olla will have moistened the soil around itself.

 Ollas only moisten the soil a short distance from their sides.
 You’ll probably need a few in your garden but you can be sure that you’ll be using the same technique as generations of traditional Mexican farmers.
 That’s not a bad thing, is it?